 An inlet to the south opens into the Atlantic Ocean.
 The tiny dark spot on the left side of the photo at the horizon is a Refuge sign.
 The diversity of plants is noted.

 Ryan confirms cell phone coverage at the South Carolina Remote Spot.
 Dad is happy to hear from us.
 There must be places within SC that don’t receive cell coverage…but the South Carolina Remote Spot isn’t one of them.

-At every Remote Spot we conduct our 15 minute Remote Spot Assessment (RSA).
-During this period, we record quantitative data on direct or indirect human presence/absence.
+At every Remote Spot we conduct what we call the Remote Spot Assessment (RSA).
+We spend 15 minutes recording quantitative data on human presence/absence as being detectable by a single human observer from the Remote Spot.
+Specifically, one of us stands calm and observes all surroundings for 15 minutes.
 We observe sights, sounds, and smells of anything of human origin, then we identify it, estimate distance, and record the compass bearing of the datum.
-This information helps us measure remoteness.
-Additional to the RSA, we also make ecological and wildlife observations.
+Additional to the RSA, we also make wildlife observations.
 Last, and not least, we make high resolution, panoramic photo and video of the Remote Spot.
-Through Project Remote, we are measuring remoteness as it currently exists in the United States.
+Through Project Remote, we measure remoteness as it currently exists in the United States.
 This work provides a baseline of information on remoteness (i.e. roadlessness) that is useful to current and future roadless area conservation efforts.

 Skyla wanders off toward the water while we conduct the Remote Spot Assesment.
 She is learning exceptionally well about the wide world around her.
 Her ability to be self-sufficient has grown lately.
 We’re thinking that Project Remote is stimulating her well.

 After all the scientific work is done, we corral Skyla back to the Spot for our traditional photo of the Remotest Family-this time, the Remotest Family in South Carolina.